Table of Contents

 - Repeating the same style across seasons

-- 0.5 cm fit differences multiply across thousands of units
+- 0.5 cm fit difference multiplies across thousands

 My Experience Scaling Custom Leggings Production